Gender and Schools

 A Single Gender Environment Reduces Behavioral Issues

-In single-sex schools, students are often more willing to take risks, because they don’t feel the fear of failing in front of the other sex.
-Indeed, single-sex graduates have even rated themselves as having higher levels of intellectual self-confidence, a resource crucial for college and beyond.
+In single-sex schools, students are often more willing to take risks and enjoy new challenges, because they don’t fear failing or floundering in front of the other sex.
+Indeed, single-sex graduates have even rated themselves as having higher levels of intellectual self-confidence, an attribute that is crucial for college and life success.

 Single Gender Schools Allow For Tailored Curricula

 As critics might suggest, simply placing males in classes far away from females is unlikely to accomplish a great deal.
 However, the benefits arise when this separation allows for teachers to provide learning techniques tailored towards individual needs and learning styles.
 A primary argument in favor of single-sex schools is that different genders typically have different styles of learning.
 Fortunately, in single-sex schools, the teaching approach can adjust to include techniques and concepts proven to work best for the expanding minds of boys, girls, young women and men.

 For instance, at a all-male boarding school, teachers can introduce a reading list with books that speak to the concerns of teenage boys.
 “Hamlet” may help to introduce a “coming-of-age” discussion about father-son relationships.
 Although similar discussions are possible in co-educational schools, they are often more concentrated and open in single-sex schools.